Jean Collet

-Jean Collet (3 March 1932 – 11 November 2020) was a French writer, cinematic theorist, and university professor.
+Jean Collet (3 March 1932 – 11 November 2020) was a French writer, film theorist, and university professor.

 Biography

 Born in Pau, Collet studied at the École nationale supérieure Louis-Lumière and Paris-Sorbonne University, where he earned a degree in philosophy.
 He was notably inspired by the work of Gaston Bachelard.

 Collet worked as a journalist for Télérama from 1959 to 1971 and at Cahiers du Cinéma from 1961 to 1968.
 In 1965, he began working as a film critic for Études.
 He also ran film clubs around France under the authority of the Alliance française.

 Collet wrote many books on cinema.
 In particular, he devoted a monograph to Jean-Luc Godard published by Éditions Seghers.
 He also worked to make cinema a major in French universities, creating the cinema department at Paris Diderot University.
 He served as a professor at Paris Descartes University, the Centre Sèvres, and the Institut national de l'audiovisuel.
 He also worked for Arte.
 A contributor to Encyclopædia Universalis, he was a film advisor to various other dictionaries and encyclopedias.

 Jean Collet died on 11 November 2020 at the age of 88.